Prosciutto di Parma, The Signature of Zuarina

 Frequently asked questions

-On average, the consumer can receive the order placed online within 3 days, which becomes 5 in the case of delivery to islands or at problematic times of the year (e.g. during the particularly busy Christmas period or if there are strikes, natural disasters, etc.).
-In everyday weekdays, average times are further reduced: usually every order received is prepared on the same day and the next working day is passed to the Courier for shipment.
-Should the order arrive over the weekend, it will be passed to the Courier for shipment on Monday.
+On average, consumers can expect to receive their online orders within three days, or five days in the case of deliveries to islands or during problematic times of the year (e.g., the particularly busy Christmas period or in the event of strikes, natural disasters, etc.).
+During the week, average delivery times are even shorter: orders are usually prepared on the same day and handed over to the courier for shipment the following working day.
+Orders received at the weekend will be handed over to the courier for shipment on Monday.

-No, we currently deliver only to Italy, Republic of San Marino and Vatican City.
+No, at the moment we only deliver to Italy, the Republic of San Marino, and Vatican City.

-Products are placed in special boxes and carefully packaged.
-We wrap with paper all "loose" cold cuts, "loose" whole cheeses and glass products such as sauces, jars, wine bottles, oil..
-All these box preparation operations are carried out by staff Clai.
-In warmer months, we make use of refrigerated transportation.
+The products are placed in special boxes and carefully packaged.
+We wrap all loose cured meats, whole loose cheeses, and glass products such as sauces, jars, wine bottles, and oil in paper.
+All of these box preparation operations are carried out by Clai staff.
+In the warmer months, we use refrigerated transport.

-Yes, a user can purchase by entering only the information needed to proceed with the order and shipping.
+Yes, a user can make a purchase by entering only the information necessary to proceed with the order and shipping.

 Yes, only if it has not already been shipped.
-Otherwise, that is, if it has already been shipped, the order cannot be cancelled.
-For any issues, requests and/or needs, please use the email [email protected] to interact with the office Clai.
+Otherwise, if it has already been shipped, the order cannot be canceled.
+For any issues, requests, and/or needs, please use the emailclai to contact Clai headquarters.

-For any issues, requests and/or needs, please use the email [email protected] to interact with the office Clai.
-It is suggested to keep on hand: copy of the order confirmation, damages found and some photos.
-If the finding is confirmed by the office Clai, the user will get a refund corresponding to the value of the product with anomalies.
+For any issues, requests, and/or needs, please contact Clai headquarters by emailclai.
+We recommend that you have the following information ready: a copy of the order confirmation, details of the damage found, and some photos.
+If the claim is confirmed by Clai headquarters, the user will receive a refund corresponding to the value of the defective product.